- e-Learning ** NEW **

 This programme is acknowledged by the HSE (Health and Safety Executive) and aims to drive good practice through the contractor supply chain increasing safety awareness and contributing to higher standards of health and safety in the petrol industry.

 SMTS is a leading training provider of this Petrol Retail Passport, offering courses on a nationwide and client –specific basis.
-This passport is valid for three years, and SMTS also offer the one-day Renewal or Refresher course to renew the passport.
+This passport is valid for three years, and SMTS also offer the one-day Petrol Update, Improve & Renew course (Refresher) to renew the passport.
 SMTS also run the one day version of this Petrol Safety Passport course for Service Station Operators (Site Operators) who, upon successful completion of course assessments receive an SPA Site Operators Certificate.

 SOUTH AFRICA: 2013 has seen the launch of the SA PIA/SPA Safety Pasport scheme.
 With our unparalleled experience in this field SMTS Ltd, through our Sasolburg based branch, has been invited to be involved inthe scheme from day 1.
 Our first courses will run in November 2013 and we will be working closely with the Oil Companies and their supply chain of contractors to ensure that the contractors meet their 2014 deadlines for holding their SAPIA/SPA Safety Passport cards to demonstrate their knowledge and awareness of the risks and hazards of working in a Petroleum Forecourt environment.